cryptopoo/hiveos_gddr6x_temps/README.md

 ```

 # In case of problems / Uninstall instructions
-What if after installing this script you start seeing aliens coming all the way down to mother Earth to rape your wife and steal your children?
+If you face any problems, please create an issue here on github so that I can be aware of it and we can work out together a solution.

+Additionally, you may try the unstable version as well (explained above).
+This version may contain enhancement that are not yet finalized or currently being tested.

-First, you can uninstall the script with (copy paste the whole thing and press ENTER):
+You can uninstall the script with (copy paste the whole thing and press ENTER):

 ```
 curl https://raw.githubusercontent.com/cryptopoo/hiveos_gddr6x_temps/main/quick-uninstall.sh | bash